Cloud Foundry BOSH

-CF BOSH is a cloud-agnostic open source tool for release engineering, deployment, and lifecycle management of complex distributed systems.
-Though most Cloud Foundry deployments use CF BOSH, if you’re a developer, you may not have worked with CF BOSH directly.
-Most distributions and managed Cloud Foundry environments use CF BOSH to holistically manage the environment so that you can focus on coding and delivering business value.
+BOSH is a cloud-agnostic open source tool for release engineering, deployment, and lifecycle management of complex distributed systems.
+Though most Cloud Foundry deployments use BOSH, if you’re a developer, you may not have worked with BOSH directly.
+Most distributions and managed Cloud Foundry environments use BOSH to holistically manage the environment so that you can focus on coding and delivering business value.

 How Cloud Foundry BOSH works

-A Release is a layer put on top of a stemcell that describes what software should be deployed and how it should be configured.
+Is a layer put on top of a stemcell that describes what software should be deployed and how it should be configured.
 It contains configuration properties and templates, startup scripts, source code, binary artifacts—everything that’s needed to build and deploy software in a reproducible way.
-A CF BOSH release packages software so that CF BOSH can deploy it.
+A BOSH release packages software so that BOSH can deploy it.

-A Deployment Manifest is a yaml file that describes what CF BOSH release(s) should be deployed onto which cloud, and how.
-A Deployment Manifest describes the releases it wants to see deployed on what infrastructure, how it should be configured.
-CF BOSH uses this manifest file to deploy to the targeted infrastructure, monitor the health of the virtual machines or containers, and repair them when necessary.
+A yaml file that describes what BOSH release(s) should be deployed onto which cloud or infrastructure and how it should be configured.
+BOSH uses this manifest file to deploy to the targeted infrastructure, monitor the health of the virtual machines or containers, and repair them when necessary.

 Living in a Multi-Cloud World

-CF BOSH is the heart of the Cloud Foundry multi-cloud capability, thanks to its Cloud Provider Interface model.
-A CPI abstracts infrastructure differences from the rest of CF BOSH.
-A Cloud Provider Interface (CPI) is an API CF BOSH uses to interact with infrastructure to create and manage stemcells, VMs, and disks.
-Thanks to CPIs, CF BOSH can deploy software to multiple clouds including AWS, Azure, Google Cloud, OpenStack, VMware vSphere, and others.
+A CPI abstracts infrastructure differences from the rest of BOSH.
+A Cloud Provider Interface is an API BOSH uses to interact with infrastructure to create and manage stemcells, VMs, and disks.
+Thanks to CPIs, BOSH can deploy software to multiple clouds including AWS, Azure, Google Cloud, OpenStack, VMware vSphere, and others.

 A Powerful Tool for Managing the Lifecycle of Complex Distributed Systems

-Although CF BOSH was created as a tool for deploying the Cloud Foundry Application Runtime, it can manage much more.
-CF BOSH is being adopted in other environments to package and manage all kinds of software.
-Unlike configuration management tools that focus on day one tasks, like getting software configured and running, CF BOSH’s strength is that it manages both day one and day two operational tasks, such as upgrading software to new versions, testing the upgrade of an entire system from one version to another, resizing host machines, and handling security updates—without disrupting users.
+BOSH is being adopted in other environments to package and manage all kinds of software.
+Unlike configuration management tools that focus on day one tasks, like getting software configured and running, BOSH’s strength is that it manages both day one and day two operational tasks, such as upgrading software to new versions, testing the upgrade of an entire system from one version to another, resizing host machines, and handling security updates—without disrupting users.
 Consistently and reliably.